ridwanmahendra/mkalib/README.md

 ## Installation

 You can install this extension through the Visual Studio Code Marketplace.
-Simply search for `MKA Extension` and click `install`.
+Simply search for `mkalib` and click `install`.
 Alternatively, you can download the .vsix file from the Marketplace and install it manually by selecting `Install from VSIX` in the Extensions view in Visual Studio Code.